CannabisData/cannabisdata/api/readme.md

 ## Getting Started with the API <a name="getting-started"></a>

-Getting started making requests to the Cannlytics API can be done in 3 quick steps.
+Getting started making requests to the Cannabis Data API can be done in 3 quick steps.

 1. First, [create a Cannlytics account](https://console.cannlytics.com/account/sign-up).
 2. Second, [create an API key](https://console.cannlytics.com/settings/api).
-3. Third, begin making requests to the Cannlytics API with your API Key in an `Authorization: Bearer <token>` header.
+3. Third, begin making requests to the Cannabis Data API with your API Key in an `Authorization: Bearer <token>` header.

 For advanced usage, you can manage your authentication session with the `auth` endpoints in the table below.